saivenky/saivenky.github.io/_posts/2025-06-05-upper-lower-two-lift-strength-template.md

 last_modified_at: 2025-06-13
 ---

 Between Slack pings and toddler tantrums, attention is your scarcest resource.
 I don't have time for ego lifts or wasted reps anymore now that I'm a dad.
-But I still wanted to be strong enough to carry my toddler and groceries at the same time and avoid the dreaded dad-bod.
+But I still want to be strong enough to carry my toddler and groceries at the same time, while avoiding the dreaded dad-bod.
 This routine does just that.

 ## Program Overview at a Glance